Matt Crafton: Craftsman Truck Series

 2011 saw the second win of Crafton's career at Iowa Speedway, in addition to poles at Michigan International Speedway and Martinsville Speedway, where he broke the track qualifying record.
-However, four DNFs (Did Not Finish) due to engine failures, mechanical issues and accidents caused by other competitors led to only five top fives and 13 top 10s, ultimately relegating Crafton to eighth in the final standings.
-In 2012, after the team had moved from Chevrolet to Toyota, he had a decent season, finishing 6th in points.
+However, four DNFs (Did Not Finish) due to engine failures, mechanical issues and accidents caused by other competitors led to only five top fives and thirteen top-tens, ultimately relegating Crafton to eighth in the final standings.
+In 2012, after the team had moved from Chevrolet to Toyota, he had a decent season, finishing sixth in points.

 2013 was Crafton's best season in his career to date.
 He won his third career race at Kansas in April.
 After this win, Crafton picked up the points lead and held it for the rest of the season.
-He finished in the top ten in the first sixteen races of the season, and 19 overall, with a worst finish of 21st in the season finale at Homestead.
+He finished in the top ten in the first sixteen races of the season, and nineteen overall, with a worst finish of 21st in the season finale at Homestead.
 He clinched his first Truck Series championship with his start in that race, and was able to stay on the lead lap despite late crash damage to become the first driver to complete every lap of the season in the Truck Series.
 He also made his Nationwide debut that year, running the No. 33 car for Richard Childress Racing, since the car was sponsored by Menards (which he drives in the Truck series).
 He ran both Kentucky races and Chicagoland in July.
-He performed well in all 3 races, finishing 3rd at both Kentucky races and 10th at Chicagoland.
+He performed well in all three races, finishing third at both Kentucky races and tenth at Chicagoland.

 On March 30, 2014, Crafton scored his fourth career Truck win at Martinsville.
 On June 6, he won on fuel strategy at Texas Motor Speedway to win two races in a season for the first time in his career.
-It was also the first time he led more than 100 laps in a race.
+It was also the first time he led more than one-hundred laps in a race.
 Despite crashing out at Dover and Gateway, his first DNFs in over two years, Crafton would ultimately go on to become the first back-to-back champion in the Truck Series.